klaratsilva/Search-app/README.md

-# Search-app
+# Searchy

-search user github app

-Hello!

-Searchy is a simple app for searching for github user.
+Searchy is a simple React app for searching for github user.

-To use the app is very simple:
-You have to write any name of a user you are looking for and then you will be redirected to the next User page.

-There you will find the basic information about the user together with the profile picture.

-After clicking on back button or the navbar menu you can go back to search and the input will clear.
+The app uses the open source github api to look for the user and display the user information on the User Page.

+This project was bootstrapped with Create React App.
+And to run it use npm i & npm start.

+Technologies and libraries used:

+- React 17
+- React Hooks
+- Sass 4.14
+- Axios 0.2